 I x R = constant

-- By increasing the strength of field.
+- By increasing the strength of the field.

 - Moving loop faster.